-Our program is a San Diego Service Dog Program that was founded in 1997.
+Our program is a San Diego Service Dog Program was founded in 1997.
 They help train and place these fantastic dogs to individuals who have particular challenges in their daily lives.
 Not only they are a San Diego Service Dog Program.
 Paws’itive Teams also trains Therapy Dogs and Facility Dogs.

 We all value our independence!
 However, there are individuals who have physical limitations that makes if very difficult to do so.
 Simply opening a door for a person who has no limitations is easy, but for a disabled person, it’s very challenging!
 Having a Service Dog helps alleviate these types of hurdles, so they can lead an independent life.